hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

     access_config {
     }
   }

+  allow_stopping_for_update = true
 }
 ```

 This resource includes a few more arguments.
 The name and machine type are
 simple strings, but `boot_disk` and `network_interface` are more complex blocks.
-You can see all of the available options [in the
+You can review all of the available options for compute instances [in the
+provider
 documentation](https://www.terraform.io/docs/providers/google/r/compute_instance.html).
 For this example, your compute instance will use a Debian operating system, and
 will be connected to the VPC Network you created earlier.
 Notice how this
 configuration refers to the network's name property with
 `google_compute_network.vpc_network.name` --
-`google_compute_network.vpc_network` is the ID, matching the values in the block
+`google_compute_network.vpc_network` is the resource ID, matching the values in
-that defines the network, and `name` is a property of that resource.
+the block that defines the network, and `name` is a property of that resource.

 The presence of the `access_config` block, even without any arguments, ensures
 that the instance will be accessible over the internet.